Election 2020 and Tech

 - According to trade think tank Petersen Institute, Biden is the only candidate identified as Pro Free Trade and he receives our only score of 100 in this category.

-Candidates identified as Anti trade are Klobuchar, Sanders and Warren and they receive a score of 0 in this category.
+- Candidates identified as Anti trade are Klobuchar and Sanders they receive a score of 0 in this category.

 - Federal investment in R&D has been on a steady decline since the 1960s, dropping from around 2.5% to around 0.6% today (as a share of U.S. GDP).
 This threatens innovation and American hegemony as the leader in global technology.
 While the decline has spanned across both Democratic and Republican administrations, Democratic administrations--who tend to support more public spending--have historically allocated more federal dollars to research.